yaikobzeray/dev-journal/activity_log.md

 Built a custom Flutter painter widget for drawing SVG-like shapes on canvas.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 11 January 2024 — Entry 1

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*